NCEAS/arctic-data-outreach/Website_Pages/Data_Submission.md

 Additional guidance for specific metadata cases is included below.

-#### Metadata Guidelines for Tabular Data
+#### Metadata Guidelines for Tabular and Spatial Data

-For data packages with tabular data (e.g. CSV files), submitted metadata should contain the following components for **every** attribute (attributes may also be known as variables and in tabular data are arranged in either columns or rows).
-Note, storage of data in a long versus wide format will allow for more succinct metadata (see [File Organization Guidelines](#file-organization-guidelines).
-Also, please note that data stored within structured formats such as zip, NetCDF, or ESRI spatial files should also comply with these guidelines.
+Submitted metadata should contain detailed metadata for **every** attribute collected.

+Attributes in tabular data (e.g. age, sex, length (ASL) of fish encoded in CSV) are also referred to as variables and are arranged in either columns or rows.
+Note that storage of data in a long versus wide format will allow for more succinct metadata (see [File Organization Guidelines](#file-organization-guidelines).

+In spatial vector data (e.g. lake features encoded in a shapefile), attributes describe a feature characteristic (e.g. lake area).
+In spatial raster data, the attribute of interest is encoded as a cell value for a given location (e.g. AVHRR Sea Surface Temperature (SST) encoded in a NetCDF matrix).

+The following components are needed to describe each attribute:

 - A name (often the column or row header in the file).
 Like file names, only letters, numbers, hyphens (“-“), and underscores (“\_”) should be used in attribute names.
 Always avoid using spaces and specialized ASCII characters when naming attributes.
 - A complete definition.
 The definition should fully clarify the measurement to a broad scientific audience.
-For example, a definition like %C may always be interpreted within a certain discipline in a uniform way.
+For example, a definition like "%C" may always be interpreted within a certain discipline in a uniform way.
 However, it might always be interpreted within another certain discipline in a different uniform way.
 A full technical definition such as "percent soil carbon by dry soil mass" helps to limit possible confusion.
 - Any missing value codes along with explanations for those codes.
 - For all numeric data, unit information is needed.
 - For all date-time data, a date-time format is needed (e.g. "YYYY-MM-DD").
+- For all spatial data, the spatial reference system details are needed.
 - For text data, full descriptions for all patterns/codes are needed if the text is constrained to a list of patterns or codes (e.g. a phone number would be constrained to a certain pattern and abbreviations for site locations may be constrained to a list of codes).

 #### Metadata Guidelines for Software